 In addition to teaching at IUSB from 1971 to 2003, Langland has been a professional sculptor for more than forty years.
 He is currently President of the National Sculpture Society and member of the National Academy of Art.
 Langland is the author of two books on sculpture: Practical Sculpture (Englewood Cliffs, N.J.: Prentice Hall, 1988), and From Clay to Bronze: A Studio Guide to Figurative Sculpture (New York: Watson-Guptill Publication, 1999).

 This database comprises almost 1,800 images of Romanesque and Gothic architecture and architectural sculpture from France and England.
 Represented are 184 French buildings and 42 English buildings.
 The collection includes both secular and sacred monuments, but the emphasis is on the latter.

 The Index of Christian holds the copyright to the images and has made them available for both personal research and publication.
 Send requests to Fiona: email@example.com to obtain high resolution files.
 When requesting images please cite exact location and the image number found under properties.

-It is with great pleasure that the Index of Christian Art makes this resource available to the scholarly community and thanks must go to the owner Tuck Langland for allowing us to digitize and catalogue the collection as well as to Marie Holzman, Katie McCullough, David Schaller, Barbara Shearn, and Mark Syp for their work on the archive.
-The database was designed by Jon Niola of the Index of Christian Art.
+The Index of Christian Art wishes to acknowledge Tuck Langland for allowing us to digitize and catalogue his collection.
+We also extend our thanks to Marie Holzman, Katie McCullough, David Schaller, Barbara Shearn, and Mark Syp for their work on the archive.